How Are Tips Taxed?

 File a Form W-2 or Individual Income Tax Return including all earned tips

-Do your employees still have questions about their paychecks?
+Do your employees still have questions about their paychecks or how tips are taxed?
 Download our guide, How to Read Employee Paystubs.
 From earnings to withholdings, we break down what every section of a paycheck means so you’ll have no trouble fielding employee questions on the fly.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo